Meghalaya

 The state is the wettest region of India, with the wettest areas in the southern Khasi Hills recording an average of 12000 mm of rain a year.
 About 70 per cent of the state is forested.
 The Meghalaya subtropical forests ecoregion encompasses the state; its mountain forests are distinct from the lowland tropical forests to the north and south.
-The forests are notable for their biodiversity of mammals, birds, and plants.
+The forests are notable for their biodiversity of mammals, birds and plants.

-Meghalaya has predominantly an agrarian economy with a significant commercial forestry industry.
-The important crops are potatoes, rice, maize, pineapples, bananas, papayas, and spices.
+Meghalaya has a predominantly agrarian economy with a significant commercial forestry industry.
+The important crops are potatoes, rice, maize, pineapples, bananas, papayas and spices.
 The service sector is made up of real estate and insurance companies.
 Meghalaya's gross state domestic product for 2012 was estimated at ₹16173 crore in current prices.
 The state is geologically rich in minerals, but it has no significant industries.
 The state has about 1,170 km of national highways.
-It is also a major logistical center for trade with Bangladesh.
+It is also a major logistical centre for trade with Bangladesh.